In 1992, OAR started a testing water quality to evaluate the impact

 the river (below Rte 62 in Stow) nutrient concentrations, although

-be lower because: (1) the proportion of natural flow to effluent is larger
+because: (1) the proportion of natural flow to effluent is larger

 (more tributaries have joined the mainstem); (2) nutrients are taken